Codespace0x25/vlogcc/README.md

 But you must:

 * Include the original license when redistributing
-* Make source code available for any distributed changes
+* Make source code available for any distributed changes (this only matters for the compiler. if you use said compiler to make a program the code can be close src. or use any license you wish)

 Read the full license here: [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)